chfrank-cgn/Utilities/GCP Auto-Shutdown/README.md

 # GCP Auto-Shutdown

-If you have instances on GCP that you don't need over night, you could either mark the preemtible (with a slight risk of premature shutdown) or use the attached files
+If you have instances on GCP that you don't need over night, you could either mark them preemtible (with a slight risk of premature shutdown) or use the attached files

 On Debian:
 * Install at